-Pedestrian access is also addressed in this section with a focus on providing clearly defined access for people of all
+Pedestrian access is also addressed in this section with a focus on providing clearly defined access for people of all levels of mobility.

 Weather Protection

 This element provides guidance on the provision of verandahs for shopfronts across the Activity Centre.